Document revision history

 apt-get install libkeepalive0

-Then add the follow lines for oper (and prog):
+Then add the follow lines for oper (and analogously for prog):

 export KEEPCNT=20